Title: Gideon: Boer Blood

 CH: Which character was hardest to write?

 MC: It was most difficult to write about the females, to try to think as a young lady.
 I was helped by my female editor.

 CH: Which character was your favorite to write?

-CH: This book is a couple of years old.
-What kind of feedback are you getting from readers?
+CH: What kind of feedback are you getting from your readers for this book?

 CH: Can you tell my audience where your book is sold?